What is Business Intelligence?

 The Toolbox blog posed the question to LinkedIn users, and generated many interesting and insightful responses.
 I think Bill Cabiró's response illustrates the potential of operational BI.
 He states BI is "Getting the right information to the right people at the right time."

-What is business intelligence technology?
+What is business intelligence software?

-Business intelligence technology are the tools that make it possible to glean value from big data.
+Business intelligence software are the tools that make it possible to glean value from big data.
 Some examples of business intelligence technologies include data warehouses, dashboards, ad hoc reporting, data discovery tools and cloud data services.

 How is business intelligence used?